Which city is cheaper, Rome or Tallinn?

 Because Rome is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-You'll find museums and nightlife around the quaint destination of Tallinn.
+You'll find museums and nightlife around the historical destination of Tallinn.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 Rome is a great place to explore.
 It is common to spend five days here.
 Five days is a great amount of time to relax and see the many things that Rome has to offer.
 Anyone can find something fun to do here.